jdpinedaj/Coursera_Capstone/README.md

 This diagnosis provides important insights to public agencies in the prioritisation and evaluation of strategies to reduce road traffic collisions in Medellín, based on the differences of clusters.

 ### Keywords:
-Data mining; K-Means clustering model; Medellín’ venues; Clusters; Road traffic collisions; Foursquare data
+Data mining; K-Means clustering model; Medellín’ venues; Clusters; Road traffic collisions; Foursquare data.